gersimuca/customer-management-application/design/adr/005-centralized-asynchronous-execution-configuration.md

 * Consider adding a **metrics integration** (e.g., Micrometer) to monitor task execution stats and thread pool usage.
 * Allow **dynamic updates** of executor settings if runtime reconfiguration is needed.
-* Promote `RejectionPolicy` to a proper enum if using stricter naming constraints is preferred.